 Wireless Scan Tools

 This is a cheap way of extending the coverage to the dead spots in your home.
 The basic idea is you place one of the wireless repeaters somewhere in your house to extend or repeat your coverage.
-These extenders are easy to setup.
+These extenders are easy to set up.
 You just pair them with your existing router.
 Once you program the extender with your routers credentials it will begin repeating the signal to that part of the house.
-Generally one repeater will suffice.
-If you have a gigantic area to cover with many obstructions then more many be needed.
+Generally, one repeater will suffice.
+If you have a gigantic area to cover with many obstructions then more are needed.

 TP-Link N300 Wi-Fi Range Extender

 - Ideal for extending WiFi to devices

 - Extend WiFi up to 300Mbps